ShakexSempe/order-summray-component/README.md

 ### Continued development

-I would like to improve my css positioning.
-I'm also keen on learning about when best to use javascript and when is css alone adequate for a particular problem.
+I would like to learn more about svgs.

 ## Author